debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/proposal.md

 ![alt text](images/module2.png)

 `SqliteDatabaseSchema` is the single entry point for all schema information in the connector.
-It reads from `sqlite_master` which produces two outputs: a table to columns map (storing column names, types, rowid-alias flags, and primary key information for each table) and a rootpage to table map (which tells the WAL parsing engine which table a given page number belongs to).
+It reads from `sqlite_master` which produces two outputs: a table to columns map (storing column names, types, rowid-alias flags, and primary key information for each table) and a rootpage to table map.

-It uses `SqliteValueConverter` to handle the mapping from SQLite's type affinities to Kafka Connect schema types, keeping type conversion logic separate from schema introspection logic.
+We need `SqliteValueConverter` to handle the mapping from SQLite's type affinities to Kafka Connect schema types.
 The third responsibility of  `SqliteDatabaseSchema` is polling `PRAGMA schema_version` each cycle and triggering a full re-read of `sqlite_master` when it changes.

 **The following table represents the SQLite Affinity to Kafka Connect Type mapping:**
 | SQLite Affinity  | Kafka Connect Type |